- Paul Kuharsky, ESPN Staff Writer

 The go-ahead drive that produced the winning margin in this game will hold that title for the time being.

 The Jets had just taken a 10-7 lead late in the third quarter, and the Titans got a 35-yard kickoff return from Darius Reynaud.
 Locker took Tennessee 64 yards in seven plays over two minutes and 59 seconds.
 He had passes of 21, 12 and 13 yards before taking a shotgun snap and heading left behind a convoy that helped him get into the end zone on a quarterback sweep.

 The Titans didn’t even face a third down on the drive.

 “I thought it was crisp, there was a lot of tempo, there weren’t any mental mistakes,” Locker said.
 “We executed really well.
 When you do those things, that’s what you’re capable of doing.
 We need to find ways to multiply that throughout a game.”

-Tennessee converted just 2 of 13 third downs and was flagged for 14 penalties for 111 yards.
+Tennessee converted just two of 13 third downs and were flagged for 14 penalties for 111 yards.
 Multiplying good drives can start with major changes in those two departments.

 Plenty of picks: Two defensive backs who got big contract extensions in the recent past had big nights.

 “We knew coming into the game they were going to pound the ball and we knew when they put the ball in the air we were going to have opportunities to make plays,” McCourty said. "...
 The last few games it just seemed like they were pounding the ball, pounding the ball on the ground.
 They came out and threw the ball a few more times than we expected.
 We were able to make some plays on the ball in the air, and that gave us a chance.”